albertattard/spring-boot-camp/docs/01-primer/01-evolution.md

 Take for example [Axon Framework](https://axoniq.io/), a [CQRS framework](https://martinfowler.com/bliki/CQRS.html).
 This framework works effortlessly with the Spring echo system but takes some time to set it up without using Spring.
 Like this, many other libraries or frameworks leverage Spring to simplify their adoption.

-Spring boot take this to the next level as it simplifies the integration of third-party libraries with little or no effort at all.
+Spring Boot take this to the next level as it simplifies the integration of third-party libraries with little or no effort at all.
 You can create an application without adding one line of configuration.

 There are other alternatives such as [Micronaut]( https://micronaut.io/) which provide even better performance without sacrificing performance.
 Yet, these alternatives do not enjoy the support Spring does and you may find yourself alone.